 A recycled water management plan (RWMP) is a documented, risk-based system for managing the production and supply of recycled water.
 Their purpose is to protect public health, and to ensure that critical recycled water schemes continue to operate.

-Providers must complete the Approval Application form (PDF, 600.3KB) when submitting their RWMP.
+Providers must complete the application form WSR002 (PDF, 600.3KB) when submitting their RWMP.
 Enough supporting information must be included to enable us to make a decision.
-Providers supplying recycled water to augment a drinking water supply must first apply for approval of their validation program using the validation program approval application form (PDF, 592.5KB).
+Providers supplying recycled water to augment a drinking water supply must first apply for approval of their validation program using the validation program approval application form WSR001 (PDF, 592.5KB).

 An RWMP must be based on appropriate risk management methodology and include:

-Recycled water providers supplying to a dual reticulation system are required to include an education and risk awareness program.
-A dual reticulation system means a network of pipes enabling drinking water and recycled water to be supplied to premises from separate pipes, if the recycled water is supplied for:
+Recycled water providers supplying to a dual reticulation system are required to include an education and risk awareness program for customers of the scheme.
+A dual reticulation system means a network of pipes enabling drinking water and recycled water to be supplied to premises from separate pipes, if the recycled water is supplied for any of the following:

 When assessing the application, we may seek advice from an advisory council or other organisation, and may request further information if necessary.
 The application is considered withdrawn if a provider fails to comply with a request for further information.